 Scholarship applications with missing documents will not be considered.

 Applications are reviewed on a first-come, first-served basis until all 75 spots are filled.
 Therefore, students are encouraged to apply early for consideration.

 Students in this scholarship program will receive support services from the First Generation Program office for the full duration of their time at Seminole State.

 Scholarship Renewal Requirements for 2023-24

 Scholarship recipients will be granted up to one additional one-year scholarship toward their degree provided the student meets the following criteria:

-- Enroll in a minimum of 6 credits per term, maintain a College GPA of 2.0 or higher and complete 67% of all courses attempted
+- Enroll in a minimum of 6 credits per term, maintain a College GPA of 2.0 or higher, and complete 67% of all courses attempted